 Chamomile contains a mixture of essential oils, vitamins and minerals that are known to provide an array of benefits.
-One of the easiest ways of gaining them is making tea from the flowers.
-History has shown that various cultures used chamomile tea to help treat various ailments.5 Here are several documented benefits of chamomile tea that may help with your health:6
+One of the easiest ways of gaining these positive effects is to make tea from the flowers, which is one of the most common ways of consuming chamomile.3 Here are several documented benefits of chamomile tea that may help with your health:

-Flavonoids in plants have been long associated with a lower risk of death from coronary heart disease, as well as myocardial infarction.
+Improves cardiovascular function: Flavonoids in plants like chamomile have been long associated with a lower risk of death from coronary heart disease, as well as myocardial infarction.

-In one correlated study, infants who took chamomile tea had a success rate of 57 percent in the elimination of colic compared to those who only took a placebo, which only had a success rate of 27 percent.
+In a correlated study published in Pediatrics in Review, infants who took chamomile tea had a success rate of 57 percent in the elimination of colic compared to those who only took a placebo, which only had a success rate of 27 percent.5

-According to a study published in the Journal of Endocrinological Investigation, Type 2 diabetics who consumed chamomile tea regularly experienced decreased concentration of HbA1C, serum insulin levels, LDL cholesterol, triglyceride and homeostatic model assessment for insulin resistance.12
+Helps manage blood sugar levels: According to a study published in the Journal of Endocrinological Investigation, Type 2 diabetics who consumed chamomile tea regularly experienced decreased concentration of HbA1C, serum insulin levels, LDL cholesterol, triglyceride and homeostatic model assessment for insulin resistance.10

 More Nutrition Facts About Chamomile Tea

-Chamomile tea is a caffeine-free, low-calorie drink, with only 2 calories per cup, so if you’re looking for a beverage that’s nutritious yet won’t add excess weight, this can be a beneficial choice for you.
-It’s also rich in potassium, as well as containing some elements of vitamin A, iron and sodium.14 Other important nutrients are highlighted below:15
+Chamomile tea is a caffeine-free, low-calorie drink, with only 2.4 calories per cup, so if you’re looking for a beverage that’s nutritious yet won’t add excess weight, this can be a beneficial choice for you.
+It also contains potassium, vitamin A, calcium and folate.
+The following table provides a good overview of its nutritional values:13

 |Amt.
 Per |